mozilla/fxa/packages/fxa-content-server/docs/query-params.md

    `syncPreferencesNotification` capability
 * `fx_ios_v1` - Firefox Accounts is being used to sign in to Sync on Firefox for iOS using CustomEvents.
-* `fx_ios_v2` - Firefox Accounts is being used to sign in to Sync on Firefox for iOS using CustomEvents.
-Adds `chooseWhatToSyncWebV1` and `syncPreferencesNotification` capabilities.
 * `iframe` - Firefox Accounts is being used to sign in to Sync on Firefox Desktop firstrun page.
 Misnamed and should be called `fx_firstrun_v1`.